Relationship Strain: When Practicum Demands Crowd Out the People You Love

 Use small moments intentionally.
 You may not have hours for lengthy hangouts, but you can send a voice memo during your commute, share a photo of something that made you think of someone, or write a two-line text that says "I'm thinking about you even though I've been MIA."
 These small gestures maintain connection even when big gestures aren't possible.

 Be fully present during the time you do have.
 If you've carved out an hour for dinner with your partner, put your phone away and actually be there.
 Quality can partially compensate for reduced quantity if the quality is genuine.
+Learning to set boundaries around always-on work culture directly supports your ability to be present during personal time.

 Protecting Your Future Self's Relationships